alperenavan882/Major-Assignment/README.md

 # Command Line Instructions
 There is a separate C++ file for each problem.
 At the beginning of each file are instructions for solving a specific problem. ## Operating Instructions There is a separate C++ file for each problem.
 At the beginning of each file are instructions for solving a specific problem.

-Follow these steps to resolve any problems:  1.⁠ ⁠Open the relevant C++ file.
-2.⁠ ⁠Compile the file: ⁠ g++ Problem 1 Greedy Algorithm.cpp -o Problem 1 Greedy Algorithm ⁠.
-3.⁠ ⁠Run the resulting executable: ⁠ ./Problem 1 Greedy Algorithm ⁠.
+Follow these steps to resolve any problems:

+1.⁠ ⁠Open the relevant C++ file.
+2.⁠ ⁠Compile the file: ⁠ g++ Problem 1.cpp -o Problem 1
+3.⁠ ⁠Run the resulting executable: ⁠ ./Problem 1